On 26th June 50035 Ark Royal is the first loco across Falling Sands since December. Photo: Kenny Felstead

-Stewart Clark has been in touch to comment on the title of Branch Lines, our sister publication for members, shareholders and supporters.
+Stewart Clark has been in touch to comment on the title of Branch Lines.
 Stewart is a former chairman of the now closed London and South East branch which was formed in Tonbridge in Kent in 1971, before moving to London in late 1974.
 He advises the use of Branch Lines as a title is not the first example in the history of the preserved SVR!
 Over to Stewart:

 At the time I joined, the branch met at Brunswick House in Vauxhall at what was then Brunswick British Railways Staff Association Club.
 Alone in the area, the building still stands.
 My second attendance was to hear former SVR general manager Michael Draper, causing me to become a regular and in time chairman for a period.